altercation/figtree/README.md

    can be local, remote, both, and from different remote locations.
 4. Supports automatic AUR package installation (see issues)
 5. Loads both remote and local profiles.
-6. Profiles can be standard AIF profiles or "figtree profiles" which support more complex system configuration at install time
+6. Profiles can be standard AIF profiles or "figtree profiles" which support more complex system configuration at install time.
-7. Each profile can install "overlay files" (custom config files)
+7. Profiles can link to other profiles, creating a con**fig tree** of profiles.
 8. Profiles can use custom commands to add to:

    * add to the install package list